RxLaboratory/Duik/Release/Duik/Duik Bassel (16)/README.md

 You'll find several folders and files.

-- *"README.txt"* contains a lot of information to help you get started with Duik.
+- *"README"* contains a lot of information to help you get started with Duik.
+- *"LICENSE"* contains the license of Duik, the [GNU-GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).
 - The *Help* folder contains this help pages.
 Double click on the file "index.html" to open it.
 - The *Tools* folder contains some tools for other third-party software, like a script to export TVPaint animations.
 - The *ScriptUI Panels* folder contains the actual *Duik Bassel* script you need to install.